tomreinert/minimal-11ty-tailwind-starter/README.md

-A *very* minimal starter using tailwind for styling and a smart navigation component.
+A *very* minimal [eleventy](https://11ty.io/) starter using [Tailwind CSS](https://tailwindcss.com/) for styling.

+It features a smart navigation component that sets active states automatically.

 For beginners and/or when you need a simple static site and don't want to duplicate your navigation header and set active states for the nth time.

-**Features**
+## Features
+🦴 As minimal as possible
-- Active states in the navigation are automatically set based on the current url.
+⚡️ Active states in the navigation are automatically set based on the current url.
-  - This even works for subpages!
-So if you're on `/blog/post/` the **Blog** nav item will still be active
-- Add a couple of lines to any page and it will appear in the navigation.
+💨 Add a couple of lines to any page and it will appear in the navigation.
 (Check how to below)
-- A very simple blog structure
+🗓 A very simple blog structure
-- Example for including json data on contact page
+🍪 Example for including json data on contact page
-- Tailwind CSS
+💜 Tailwind CSS

 ---